 If fighting and fleeing are not viable options, a third survival response kicks in – freeze.
 In most mammals, the freeze response looks like paying dead, which gives the animal enough time to pause and then escape at a better opportunity.

-All of the above unhealthy coping mechanisms are maladaptive means of achieving emotional regulation.
-To live a more healthy, happy, and well-regulated life, it’s essential that we identify and address our unhealthy coping strategies and replace them with more positive, growth-oriented, and solution-focused approaches.
+All of the above maladaptive coping mechanisms are unhealthy means of achieving emotional regulation.
+To live a healthier, happier, and well-regulated life, it’s essential that we identify and address our unhealthy coping strategies and replace them with more positive, growth-oriented, and solution-focused approaches.